johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Switching between shaders and scaling factors while the emulated Amiga is running can result in WinUAE hanging if you're using ReShade and windowed of full-window mode.
-However, it works really well in fullscreen, so that's what I recommend if you're intending to switch shader presets on-the-fly (e.g. to set your preferred scaling factor in a game's launcher script).
+However, it works very well in fullscreen, so that's what I recommend if you're intending to switch shader presets on the fly (e.g. to set your preferred scaling factor in a game's launcher script).

 {{< /note >}}

 ## In closing

 Phew, that was one long article, indeed!
-Hopefully you've enjoyed my ramblings and have actually learned something useful.
+Hopefully, you've enjoyed my ramblings and have learned something useful.
 I wish you a nice emulated Amiga experience, and in parting here are some more glorious example images that showcase this excellent shader in action.

-Stay tuned for the next episode where we'll be looking at DOS and early-Windows era graphics, and how to do it right!
+Stay tuned for the next episode where we'll be looking at DOS and early Windows-era graphics, and how to do it right!